Cannabis By Atlas

 There are a whole host of other phytochemicals produced by the plant that remain woefully under-studied.

-Although the Cannabis plant produces a vast array of phytochemicals, in 1964 the chemical compound thought to be mainly responsible for the therapeutic and psychoactive effects of the Cannabis plant, D9-Tetrahydracannibinol, was discovered in Israel by Dr. Raphael Mechoulam, followed by the discovery of the human endocannabinoid system (a biological system that can be found in just about any creature with a vertebrae) in 1992, also by Mechoulam and his researchers.
+Although the Cannabis plant produces a vast array of phytochemicals, in 1964 the chemical compound thought to be mainly responsible for the effects of the Cannabis plant, D9-Tetrahydracannibinol, was discovered in Israel by Dr. Raphael Mechoulam, followed by the discovery of the human endocannabinoid system (a biological system that can be found in just about any creature with a vertebrae) in 1992, also by Mechoulam and his researchers.
 It was these discoveries, working backwards, and tracing the metabolic pathways of THC, which allowed scientists to discover an entirely unknown molecular signaling system that resides within the human brain, as well as thousands of other biological lifeforms, including almost everything on our planet with the exception of insects, known as the endocannabinoid system.

 Why Medical Cannabis?

-The cannabis plant has been used for its healing properties as well as being used to produce cordage, oils, paper and textiles for thousands of years and is considered to be one of if not the first “cash crop” ever cultivated by humans.
+The cannabis plant has been used for its properties such as well as being used to produce cordage, oils, paper and textiles for thousands of years and is considered to be one of if not the first “cash crop” ever cultivated by humans.
 In more modern times scientists in Israel made an astounding discovery: There is a part of the human brain that responds to the chemicals contained in cannabis which they named the endocannabinoid system.
 They determined that the endocannabinoid system plays multiple key roles in the body’s many regulatory functions, including the heart, the digestive, the endocrine, the immune, as well as the nervous systems.

 One of Atlas Growers’ main priorities is to facilitate further scientific research on medical cannabis through strategic partnerships with local agricultural professionals as well as Canadian universities.
 The goal of this research is to provide reliable, scientifically sound clinical data to Canadians and the world as this new market evolves.
 In doing so, Atlas offers opportunities for healing and hope, we want to help keep our neighbours healthy and our communities strong and growing.